schneider-simon/uva-software-evolution/src/series1/readme.md

 # Testing

-For testing we calculate how many assertions there are for each test method.
+For testing, we calculate how many assertions there are for each test method.
 We calculate it in the following way:

 We divide assertions by methods and multiply it by 100.
 The output 50 means that there is one assertion for every 2 methods.
 The output 100 means that there are as many test methods as methods.
 The output 200 means that there are 2 test methods per method.